 What Comes Next for B2B Lead-Generation Platforms

 B2B lead generation is going through the same shift that reshaped B2B SEO a decade ago.
 Seventy-three percent of B2B buyers now use AI tools during purchase research, and 51% of B2B software buyers start that research inside an AI chatbot instead of a search engine.
 More of that research happens inside AI answer engines — ChatGPT, Perplexity, Gemini, Google AI Overviews — where the deciding factor is whether a brand shows up as a recommendation, not whether it ranks on Google.
-The platforms that will compound through this transition are the ones with structured content, consistent entity definitions, and product information AI retrieval systems can actually cite.
+The platforms that compound through this transition are the ones with structured content, consistent entity definitions, and product information AI retrieval systems can actually cite.
 That's the discipline we now call Answer Engine Optimization (AEO), and it's the layer Igility now builds on top of the platforms we've built for Mobile Mini, Helmer Scientific, InkJet, and others.

-The Mobile Mini platform's foundation — rigorous information architecture, structured product data, compliance architecture, operational specificity, geo-aware content — is exactly what the AEO layer sits on.
+The Mobile Mini platform's foundation — rigorous information architecture, structured product data, compliance architecture, operational specificity, geo-aware content — is what the AEO layer sits on.
 For a walkthrough of the methodology, see the B2B AEO guide.
 For the diagnostic that catches the invisibility first, see why brands miss ChatGPT citations.
 And if you want to know where your own platform sits across Google and eight AI engines — the same diagnostic we run on every new engagement — request a free AI visibility audit.

 Frequently Asked Questions